Senths02/portfolio/src/content/watch-party-data.md

 <summary>Analysing the source</summary>

 ### The hierarchy
-I was tasked with looking at the navigation, while the content designer looked at the set-up process.
+I was tasked with looking at the navigation, while the Content Designer looked at the copy for the set-up process.

 After analysing the designs, it was clear there was a wider issue in the general hierarchy.

->The hierarchy was aimed at watch party users, and restricted Data Pod content.
+>The hierarchy was built for BBC Together, and restricted Data Pod content.

 Any focus on the Data Pod would seem out of place in a hierarchy built for BBC Together.
 <br>